Hashdex Staking

 Close question

-When validators add or attest to new blocks added to the chain, they earn rewards.
-The reward is typically determined by the consensus algorithm used by the blockchain network.
-It usually consists of a percentage of the total staked amount and is distributed among validators who participate in the process.
-The specific parameters for staking rewards can vary depending on the token and the network, but they typically involve a few key factors:
+When validators add or attest to new blocks on the chain, they receive rewards.
+These rewards are determined by the consensus algorithm used by the blockchain network.
+In general, rewards are a percentage of the total value staked, distributed among the validators participating in the process.
+The specific parameters depend on each token and network but usually involve the following factors:

-1. Staked amount: The more tokens a user stakes, the higher their absolute potential reward.
+1. Staked value: The more tokens a user allocates to staking, the greater their potential absolute reward.

-2. Network participation: The more validators participating in the consensus process, the lower the reward for each individual validator.
+2. Network participation: The more validators involved in the consensus process, the lower the reward for each individual validator.

-3. Block time: The time it takes to create a new block on the network can also affect the staking reward.
-A faster block time can result in more frequent rewards, while a slower block time may result in larger rewards per block.
+3. Block time: The time it takes to create a new block in the network can also affect staking rewards.
+A faster block time may result in more frequent rewards, while a slower block time may yield larger rewards per block.

-4. Inflation rate: The inflation rate of the token can also affect the staking reward.
-Some networks have a fixed inflation rate, while others may adjust the rate based on the number of validators participating in the network.
+4. Inflation rate: The token's inflation rate is an important factor in determining the reward.
+While some have a fixed inflation rate, others may adjust it based on the number of validators participating in the network.

-Staking yield = (Block rewards / Total network amount staked) * 100
+Staking yield = (Block rewards / Total value staked in the network) * 100

 Expand question